 Drawing inspiration from the work of Paulo Freire and other writers in the area of critical education, we could not have asked for a better context to extend our work as cultural workers beyond the hallowed walls of the academy.
-Incidentally, one major coincidence, regarding our main source of inspiration, is that Parent Education constituted one of Paulo Freire's first activities as an educator when he worked for SESI (Social Service of Industry) in Recife (see Freire, in Betto and Freire, 1986, p.
-22; Freire, 1994, pp. 18 - 22; Freire, 1996, p.90).
+Incidentally, one major coincidence, regarding our main source of inspiration, is that parent education constituted one of Paulo Freire's first activities as an educator when he worked for SESI (Social Service of Industry) in Recife (see Freire, cited in Betto & Freire, 1986, p.
+22; Freire, 1994, pp. 18-22; Freire, 1996, p.
+90).
 We were approached, for the purpose of this project, by a parent who is a member of the School Council.
-Sylvia is perhaps the only middle class parent who sends her child to this state school.
-In general, state schools are perceived by middle class parents as inferior to church or private schools, and as a melting pot for children 'of all sorts' (sic).
-Failure to secure a place in one of the Catholic church's early schools, through the Church's annual lottery, or not being able to afford private education is a major concern of most middle class families.
+Sylvia is perhaps the only middle-class parent who sends her child to this state school.
+In general, state schools are perceived by middle-class parents as inferior to church or private schools, and as a melting pot for children 'of all sorts' (sic).

-Sylvia holds a higher degree, has travelled widely and lived abroad, is a committed feminist, has taught at University level and is a full time researcher.
+Failure to secure a place in one of the Catholic church's early schools, through the Church's annual lottery, or not being able to afford private education is a major concern of most middle-class families.
+Sylvia holds a higher degree, has travelled widely and lived abroad, is a committed feminist, has taught at university level and is a full-time researcher.
 Her father was an esteemed figure in the community and the rest of the parents look up to her.
 She expressed the Council's wish to develop a parental empowerment project and felt we can both make a contribution in this regard.
 We gladly accepted the invitation and, together with Sylvia, whose popularity in and knowledge of the community have been instrumental in attracting other parents to the project, have been acting as co-ordinators.

-6. The First Steps
+The First Steps

 Over 50 parents, all women, turned up for the first meeting.
-The first session centred around the theme of 'Homework' which the parent co-ordinator and staff at the school identified as a topic very much on the minds of mothers/female guardians within the community.
+The first session centred around the theme of 'Homework', which the parent co-ordinator and staff at the school identified as a topic very much on the minds of mothers/female guardians within the community.
 The session itself, which was co-ordinated by one of us, consisted of a mixture of 'teaching' and dialogue.
 The second topic was identified by the women themselves.
 Every effort is made to ensure that the women participants have a direct say in the selection of the theme for co-investigation.
 Only thus can one ascertain that the object of co-investigation is one that connects with their 'thematic universe'.
-The pedagogy throughout is 'directive' (Freire, in Shor and Freire, 1987, p.
+The pedagogy throughout is 'directive' (Freire cited, in Shor & Freire, 1987, p.
 103).
-One of the co-ordinators, or guest 'resource person,' anchors the discussion on the topic agreed to by the participants, interspersing the dialogue with brief expositions.
-The intention is to ensure that the 'authority' which the guest speaker enjoys, granted to him /her by the participants as a result of their recognition of the guest's competence in the matter at issue and as a pedagogue, does not degenerate into authoritarianism (Freire, in Shor and Freire, 1987, p.
-91; Freire, in Horton and Freire, 1990, p.
+One of the co-ordinators, or the guest 'resource person', anchors the discussion on the topic agreed to by the participants, interspersing the dialogue with brief expositions.
+The intention is to ensure that the sessions do not degenerate into examples of laissez faire pedagogy.
+On the other hand, every effort is made to ensure that the 'authority' the guest speaker enjoys, granted to him/her by the participants as a result of their recognition of the guest's competence in the matter at issue and as a pedagogue, does not degenerate into 'authoritarianism' (Freire, cited in Shor & Freire, 1987, p.
+91; Freire, cited in Horton & Freire, 1990, p.
 181).